Ingredients

 Cooking

-- Heat vegetable oil in an oven-safe skillet over medium-high heat.
-Season the pork tenderloins generously with salt and pepper.
-Sear each tenderloin for 2-3 minutes per side until golden brown.
+- Preheat oven to 425°F. Heat vegetable oil in an oven-safe skillet over medium-high heat.
+Sear pork tenderloin on all sides until golden brown, approximately 2-3 minutes per side.

-- Remove from oven and let the teriyaki pork tenderloin rest for 5 minutes before slicing.
-Cut into 1/2-inch thick medallions against the grain for maximum tenderness.
+- Remove pork from oven and brush with thickened glaze.
+Let rest for 5 minutes before slicing against the grain into 1/2-inch medallions.

 Notes